relloyd/halfpipe/README.md

 $ ./configure.sh -c

-$ # Follow the prompts and you're good to go...
+$ # Follow the prompts and you're good to go.
 ```

-* `start-halfpipe.sh` will build a Docker image that contains the Halfpipe CLI and Oracle drivers.
-Use `-h` to see usage.
+* `start-halfpipe.sh` builds and starts a Docker image that contains the Halfpipe CLI and Oracle drivers.
+  By default it uses an `AWS_PROFILE` called "halfpipe" to supply IAM credentials.
+  Use `-h` to see usage and the `-a` flag to override this
-* `configure.sh -c` will request input for database credentials and run basic setup to create connections to Oracle, Snowflake and S3.
-Here's an [example](./demo-svg/configure/README.md) of it in action.
-Alternatively, use `configure.sh -h` to learn more or see this link.
+* `configure.sh -c` requests user input and runs basic set-up to create connections to Oracle, Snowflake and S3.
+  Here's an example [transcript](./demo-svg/configure).
+See the help output of [`configure.sh -h`](./demo-svg/configure#usage-of-configuresh)
+  to learn more about the `hp` commands required to create connections and set default flag values.

 ## Sample Commands